hrvadl/btcratenotifier/README.md

 - Gateway (gw) for mapping HTTP -> GRPC requests and entry point purposes
 - Mailer - dumb service for sending emails
 - RateWatcher (rw) - service for getting the latest currency exchange rates
+- Shared package (pkg) - pkg containing code, which can be used accross modules (logger setup etc.)

 As per the task, I need to send a link to only one repository, it was decided to use go workspaces to fit all microservices to one repo.
 Typically, it should not be the case and it's antipattern.
 Basically, you can treat each top-level directory as a separate and independent repository/package/module.
 The `protos` top-level directory is also a go module, containing grpc-generated code.